Subsidy removal is best economic decision to reduce Nigeria’s debt – LCCI

 “The rating outcomes would have been more favourable, had updates on assets been provided side-by-side with updates about liabilities,” he said.

-He stated that in most economies, amid the cost-of-living crisis, the priorities remained achieving sustained disinflation and reasonable real growth.
+He stated that in most economies, amid the cost-of-living crisis, the priorities remained to achieve sustained disinflation and reasonable real growth.

 “Therefore, there is a clear need for the government to strengthen its support to critical sectors like agriculture, export infrastructure manufacturing, power, energy and insecurity.